 The process is nowhere near as easy as it should be, and I often get asked how to go about it.
 So this quick guide might be useful.

 UPDATE: The Irish Times have published a version of this blog, which will hopefully spread the word.
 I’ll try to update this blog page as things change, though.
-There is also a temporary reduction in train services from Holyhead (more here) which may affect your journeys.
-Hopefully that issue will be resolved soon.

 In the main, I’ll be talking about the Dublin-London route, as that’s the one I’ve taken most, and the easiest to connect on to the Eurostar to the continent.
 If you want to skip the detail, the Dublin-London routes I most recommend is here.